Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 Thank you to my friends and family for doing usability testing for me on various devices, and for giving me feedback. <br>
 Special thanks to Cristina Cista for her professional input.<br>
+Thank you to my Mother for proof-reading this README, even though she has 0 interest in web development. :)<br>
 Thanks to the Code Institute Slack Community for their resources and information. <br>
 Thank you to my Code Institute mentor Oluwafemi Medale for his invaluable insight and instruction.